stepbrobd/yeh/readme.md

 Topics are email threads, entries are emails in thread, different IDs.

+Is parsing even needed after getting `<domain>/messages/<id>.text`?
+Directly feed to IMAP downstream?
+Attachments are included in multipart?

 ## License

 Licensed under the [MIT License](license.txt), not sure if this is a violation